arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 02.22.17
+[Technically speaking, Converse sneakers are slippers](http://www.smithsonianmag.com/smart-news/this-is-why-your-converse-sneakers-have-felt-on-the-bottom-6016648/) (or at least they're taxed the same).
+This is because >= 50% of the sole is covered in felt.
+As a result, the tariff is reduced from 37.5% to 3%.
+Jeff Steck, who is some dude mentioned in the linked article, calls this "tariff engineering."
+Kinda makes me wonder if there are any other weird classifications like this.
+If you coat an orange in rubber, is it now a bouncy ball?
+If you put a hood on a cardigan, is it now a hoodie?
+(thanks kath for alerting me of this existential crisis)

 ### 02.21.17
 [Cucking stool](https://en.wikipedia.org/wiki/Cucking_stool) haha.